Frank Chin: Life and career

 Chin is considered to be one of the pioneers of Asian-American theatre.
-He founded the Asian American Theater Workshop, which later became the Asian American Theater Company in 1973.
-He first gained notoriety as a playwright in the 1970s.
-His play The Chickencoop Chinaman was the first by an Asian American to be produced on a major New York stage.
+He co-founded the Asian American Theater Company with Filipino-American playwright Melvyn Escueta in 1973.
+His play The Chickencoop Chinaman was the first by an Asian-American to be produced on a major New York stage.
 As an author, Chin has won three American Book Awards: the first in 1982 for his plays The Chickencoop Chinaman and The Year of the Dragon, the second in 1989 for a collection of short stories entitled The Chinaman Pacific and Frisco R.R.
 Co., and the third in 2000 for lifetime achievement.
+His full length novel, Confessions of a Number One Son: The Great Chinese American Novel, was written in the early 1970s, but was not published until nearly four decades later (2015) by Calvin McMcmillin, a literary scholar specializing in Asian American literature.
+The work is a sequel to The Chickencoop Chinaman and follows the further adventures of Tam Lum, the original work's protagonist.

 Stereotypes of Asian Americans and traditional Chinese folklore are common themes in much of his work.
 Many of his works revolve around criticism of the racism in the United States.
 Frank Chin has accused other Asian American writers, particularly Maxine Hong Kingston, of furthering such stereotypes and misrepresenting the traditional stories.
 Chin also has been highly critical of American writer Amy Tan for her telling of Chinese-American stories, indicating that her body of work has furthered and reinforced stereotypical views of this group.
 On a radio program, Chin has also debated the scholar Yunte Huang regarding the latter's evaluation of Charlie Chan in his writing.
 This discussion was later evaluated on the activist blog "Big WOWO."